 During a follow-up period of almost 6 years, the vegetarians had a lower risk of dying.
 This included vegans, lacto-ovo vegetarians and pesco-vegetarians, those who include fish in their diet.
 The effects were stronger in men than in women.

-What makes this study more convincing than others is that all participants were Seventh-day Adventists with low rates of alcohol and tobacco use.
+What makes this study more convincing than certain others is that all participants were Seventh-day Adventists with low rates of alcohol and tobacco use.
 This study reinforces the idea that a diet based largely on plants and lower in meat is likely to have health benefits.

 Learn More: